 Human immunodeficiency virus (HIV) is a retrovirus that destroys CD4 T cells and is the aetiological agent of acquired immunodeficiency syndrome (AIDS).
 HIV is divided into 2 types, both of which cause AIDS: HIV 1, responsible for the global epidemic; and HIV 2, less pathogenic and restricted mostly to West Africa.
 AIDS, which usually occurs after approximately 6 to 9 years of HIV infection, is a constellation of opportunistic and other infections, conditions, or malignancies.
 These occur as a result of increasing immune depletion over time.

-HIV-related opportunistic infections (OIs) are clinical syndromes that arise as a consequence of impaired immunity in advanced stages of HIV infection.
+Clinical syndromes that arise as a consequence of impaired immunity in advanced stages of HIV infection.
 These illnesses tend to occur most often in patients who have untreated HIV infection or who fail to benefit from antiretroviral therapy.
-Tuberculosis, Pneumocystis jirovecii pneumonia (PCP), candidiasis, cryptococcosis, toxoplasmosis, CMV, mycobacterium avium complex (MAC) infections, Herpes simplex virus infection (HSV), and cryptosporidiosis are among the HIV-related OIs often encountered in clinical practice.
+Tuberculosis, Pneumocystis jirovecii pneumonia, candidiasis, cryptococcosis, toxoplasmosis, cytomegalovirus infection, mycobacterium avium complex (MAC) infections, Herpes simplex infection, and cryptosporidiosis are among the HIV-related opportunistic infections often encountered in clinical practice.

-A low-grade vasoformative neoplasm associated with human herpesvirus-8 (HHV-8) or Kaposi's sarcoma herpesvirus (KSHV) infection.
-It is the most common neoplasm arising in HIV-positive individuals.
+The most common neoplasm arising in HIV-positive people.
+It is a low-grade vasoformative neoplasm associated with human herpesvirus-8 (HHV-8) or Kaposi sarcoma herpesvirus (KSHV) infection.
 Lesions frequently involve mucocutaneous sites, but may become more extensive to involve the lymph nodes and visceral organs.
 Skin lesions evolve from an early patch, to a plaque, and later to ulcerating tumour nodules.
-In HIV-positive people, highly active antiretroviral therapy (HAART) without treatment interruptions may help prevent Kaposi's sarcoma (KS) or result in a less-aggressive presentation.
-AIDS patients with KS should adhere to an effective, uninterrupted antiretroviral regimen in order to avoid disease progression and/or the development of new KS lesions.
-Non-nucleoside reverse transcriptase inhibitor (NNRTI)-based regimens are as effective as protease inhibitor (PI)-based regimens in terms of protection.

 Causes of altered mental status in HIV infection include both acutely presenting conditions (which often represent HIV-related opportunistic infection or associated systemic illness) and more progressive neurocognitive disease or psychological comorbidity.
 Neuropsychological issues arise as a direct effect of HIV infection: for example, as part of a spectrum of HIV-associated neurocognitive disorders (HAND) or as a psychiatric comorbidity (e.g., depression or alcohol/substance abuse).